A study of path measures based on second-order Hamilton--Jacobi equations and their applications in stochastic thermodynamics: Application I: Onsager--Machlup functional and large deviations

 This means that the rate function $I_0^x$ coincides with $I_{\Phi^0}^x$ in \eqref{rate-func}.

-Now, the classical large deviation theory \cite[Theorem 4.2.13]{DZ98} tells us that, if the family $\{X^{\e,0}_x: \e>0\}$ is exponentially equivalent to $\{X^\e_x: \e>0\}$ given by \eqref{SDE-2}, as what we will show in the next lemma, then the LDP with the same rate function $I_0^x = I_{\Phi^0}^x$ holds for $\{X^\e_x:\e>0\}$.
+Now, classical large deviation theory \cite[Theorem 4.2.13]{DZ98} tells us that, if the family $\{X^{\e,0}_x: \e>0\}$ is exponentially equivalent to $\{X^\e_x: \e>0\}$ given by \eqref{SDE-2}, as will be shown in the next lemma, then the LDP with the same rate function $I_0^x = I_{\Phi^0}^x$ holds for $\{X^\e_x:\e>0\}$.

 \begin{lem} Let $X^\e_x$ and $X^{\e,0}_x$ be the unique solution of SDEs \eqref{SDE-2} and \eqref{SDE-3} respectively, where $S^\e$ and $S^0$ satisfy equations \eqref{2nd-order HJ} and \eqref{HJ} respectively.
 Suppose that the family $\{S^\e: 0<\e \ll 1\}$ is uniformly bounded and $S^\e$ converges to $S^0$ in $C^1$ norm on any compact set of $\mathbb{R}^d$, as $\e\to0$.
 Then the two families $\{X^\e_x: \e>0\}$ and $\{X^{\e,0}_x: \e>0\}$ are exponentially equivalent, that is,